hazelcast/hazelcast-jet/site/docs/sql/file-connector.md

 available at the time you execute the `CREATE MAPPING` and it must not be empty.
 In case of local files, every cluster member must have some file, otherwise an empty directory is OK.

-## Serialization options

-`format` defines the serialization used to read the files.
-We assume all records in files to be of the same format.
-These are the supported `format` values:

-* `csv`
-* `jsonl`
-* `avro`
-* `parquet`: remote files only

-For each serialization format you can skip the mapping columns.
-When you do so, we sample one of the files and infer columns from there.
-In case of local files, it's important to have some data on each member, otherwise the query might fail.

 See the examples for individual serialization options below.